akb825/ModularShaderLanguage/doc/Language.md

 # Language

-The core language of MSL is [GLSL 450](https://www.opengl.org/registry/doc/GLSLangSpec.4.50.pdf) with the [Vulkan language extensions](https://www.khronos.org/registry/vulkan/specs/misc/GL_KHR_vulkan_glsl.txt).
+The core language of MSL is [GLSL 450](https://www.opengl.org/registry/doc/GLSLangSpec.4.50.pdf) with the [Vulkan language extensions](https://www.khronos.org/registry/vulkan/specs/misc/GL_KHR_vulkan_glsl.txt), with the following main differences:

+* Improved preprocessor.
+* Filtering based on pipelines.
+* Changes to how uniforms are managed.
+* Declarations of full pipelines within a shader.

 # Preprocessing